Good Pair Days

 More!!!

 Some red varieties like Pinot Noir, Gamay and Barbera are naturally high in acidity.
 On the other hand, varieties like Merlot or Grenache are typically low to medium.
 However, you can always pick any grape a bit earlier to deliver more acidity.
 Let's put this to the test!
 Try taking a small sip of wine and take notice of how much your cheeks start to roll with saliva.
 The more saliva you feel dropping, the higher the acidity!
 Now grab a napkin, for Pete's sake!
-3. Hither & Yon Aglianico, McLaren Vale (High Acidity) Aglianico famously makes some of the most brooding and savoury of the southern Italian red wines, and this McLaren Vale red is such a hearty black wine.
+3. Hither & Yon Aglianico 2019, McLaren Vale (High Acidity) Aglianico famously makes some of the most brooding and savoury of the southern Italian red wines, and this McLaren Vale red is such a hearty black wine yet also with a real firm acid fresh tang.
 Powerful, a bit rustic, and seriously intense, it's a red wine of grip and grunt, tarry black liquorice and then a palate that goes for days, with the extra year or so of ageing really softening the edges.
 All you need is a hearty dish to match!

 CONTINUE BUILDING MY BOX